twsearle/DNS_2D_VE/README.rst

 #.
 Move the C functionality into the pyx wrapper
 #.
 Remove the underlying C code and interface directly with the layer underneath that

-At the moment I need to:

-* Move the rest of DNS_2D_Visco.c into cpy_DNS_2D_Visco.pyx
+So at this layer of the code, I need to move the rest of DNS_2D_Visco.c into cpy_DNS_2D_Visco.pyx:
-    - split off the functions called by DNS_2D_Visco so that the code has to run each function in turn, called by the pyx code.
+ * split off the functions called by DNS_2D_Visco so that the code has to run each function in turn, called by the pyx code.
-    - move code above the DNS_2D_Visco function call into the .pyx file.
+ * move code above the DNS_2D_Visco function call into the .pyx file.
-    - call the function from within the pyx file instead of the c file
+ * call the function from within the pyx file instead of the c file
-    - repeat above for next function call
+ * repeat above for next function call

+My current tasks:
+* Move the setup_scratch_space function into the cython code
+    - wrap the scratch space struct in cython
+        - wrap the fftw library plan and complex data types
+    - wrap the function cython, call it from cython and pass results to DNS_2D_Visco C function